ThinkDataEd/student/docs/unit1/lesson10.md

     * If you include the values of 6 hours in the second bin (3-6), you are using the **left-hand rule** because when choosing between the two bins that are next to each other, (3-6) and (6-9), you chose the bin on the left.

-        <iframe src="https://drive.google.com/file/d/1ADl6YoE4M-mokBsEtH6Lxiy2rx7P6Aes/preview" width="640" height="480"></iframe>
+        <iframe src="https://drive.google.com/file/d/14tBgcSHiE7hV94szrrCQ40GuZlfcbnPn/preview" width="640" height="480"></iframe>

     * If you include the values of 6 hours in the third bin (6-9), you are using the **right-hand rule** because when choosing between the two bins that are next to each other, (3-6) and (6-9), you chose the bin on the right.

-        <iframe src="https://drive.google.com/file/d/1F1MJhthTXuTsZj5SRmws_YbfcQ5g-ZiI/preview" width="640" height="480"></iframe>
+        <iframe src="https://drive.google.com/file/d/1Pi_p8LTfqwL0hLnnZHpOMIPsGbrWt2mc/preview" width="640" height="480"></iframe>

 16. Similar to the way you wrote a process for making a PB&J sandwich, you will write a process - or an algorithm - for creating a histogram.
-Create an algorithm that gives directions for how to construct a histogram for the data from the “hours of sleep last night" dotplot from Lesson 9.
+Create an algorithm that gives directions for constructing a histogram for the data from the *Hours of Sleep Last Night* dotplot from [Lesson 9](lesson9.md).
 Remember, an algorithm is a set of rules that can always be applied.
-Continue thinking of the process to transform the dotplot data to create a histogram.
+Continue thinking of the process for transforming the dotplot data to create a histogram.
 The input will be the dotplot data, the algorithm provides the instructions for creating the histogram, and the output is the histogram.

 17. Make sure your algorithm works no matter how wide the bin will be.
 For instance, it might be 5 hours, it might be 1 hour, or it might be 10 hours (or even half an hour).
 Whatever it is, your algorithm should work for any input value.

 18. <strong style="color: red;">Write out your algorithm as a set of steps: Step 1, Step 2, etc. Try to create a histogram with your instructions and a bin width of 4.</strong>

 19. <strong style="color: red;">Sketch the histogram based very literally on your instructions.</strong>

     For example, if you did not say exactly where the bins should start, you could start one way off to the left.
-If you are vague and say "Divide the number line into groups of 10,” then the bins could be arbitrary sizes.
+If you are vague and say something like "Divide the number line into groups of 10,” then the bins could be arbitrary sizes.
 If they have to be the same size, how would you do that?
 Points to consider:

     100. Where will you start drawing the bins?
 Always at the location of the smallest dotplot?
     Always at the greatest?
 A little to the left?